-Secondhand shopping isn’t considered thrifting if it costs an arm and a leg.
+Secondhand shopping at the best thrift shops in NYC isn’t considered thrifting if you end up spending your life savings for ethical fashion.
 And unlike the cities’ privately owned boutiques, which curate retro-loot for a premium price, thrift stores sell used clothes that were donated by individuals—most of the profits go directly to charity—for a buck and up.
-As much as we love sifting through throwback items at New York’s best flea markets and vintage clothes shops in the city, the thrill of the hunt keeps these top-notch thrift stores in business.
+As much as we love sifting through throwback items at New York’s best flea markets and vintage clothes shops in the city, the thrill of the hunt keeps these top-notch shops in business.
 And if you need a place to donate your gently used goods, much like consignment shops in town, you can trade your duds for cash.

-Since 1997, this upscale secondhand store has been a socially-minded bargain hunter’s haven: Proceeds from the gently used designer samples and vintage treasures benefit the Lower East Side Service Center, a non-profit that assists individuals suffering from chemical dependencies, HIV/AIDS and mental illness.
+Since 1997, this upscale secondhand store has been a socially-minded bargain hunter’s haven: Proceeds from the gently used designer samples and vintage treasures benefit the Lower East Side Service Center, a nonprofit that assists individuals suffering from chemical dependencies, HIV/AIDS and mental illness.
 Angel Street receives new merch several times a day through donations from individuals and corporations, meaning you’ll stumble upon one-offs like a pair of never-before-worn J. Crew gingham capri pants ($15) as well as an entire rack of Anna Sui logo tees ($6 each) direct from the supplier.
-If you’re redecorating your apartment, make this your first stop: The furniture selection is especially strong, and can turn up a full-size foosball table ($300), ergonomic office chairs ($40), a sturdy wood table ($80) or a Rosenthal crystal centerpiece bowl ($100).
+If you’re redecorating your apartment, make this your first stop: The furniture selection is especially strong.
+(Prices range from $20 to $3,000).

 After graduating from NYU in 2006, Milwaukee native Kate Goldwater opened this funky shop, featuring a curated selection of vintage and thrift clothing ($5–$25) and accessories ($3–$30) that are easy on the eyes and the wallet.
-This past October, she expanded her operation to a slightly larger Williamsburg storefront that, unlike the Manhattan location, also carries menswear ($5–$30).
-Everything in both shops is $30 or less and her finds are perfectly on-trend, which means you’ll find plenty of ’80s and ’90s pieces right now.
+Most pieces inside are $30 or less and her finds are perfectly on-trend, which means you’ll find plenty of ’80s and ’90s pieces right now.

 This buy/sell/trade store has become a household name in the city since establishing outposts in Park Slope and Greenwich Village and Greenpoint.
 Sifting through the many racks of gently used clothing for true finds can require a heck of a lot of patience, but the effort is well worth it for those on a budget.
 On a recent visit, we spotted a pair of Manolo Blahnik peep-toe pumps ($22) and a Patrizia Pepe china silk tunic ($50); dudes’ duds included a Club Monaco denim jacket ($17) and Sperry Top-Siders ($19).
 Looking to sell your own cast-offs?
 Clean, gently-used duds are inspected on the spot for their resale value (which is determined by seasons or what the store needs stocked).
 You’ll receive either a percentage of the resale value in cash (35 percent) or store credit (55 percent) to put toward your next purchase.